Wear OS vs. Other Operating Systems: Which is Best for Your Smart Watch?

 Health and Fitness Tracking Capabilities

 Top smart watches are powerful health monitors.
-They track heart rate, steps, and sleep patterns.
+They can track heart rate, count steps, and monitor sleep patterns.
 Many can measure blood oxygen levels and even take ECG readings.
-Some watches can detect falls and call for help.
+Some watches can detect falls and call for help in emergencies.

 Connectivity and Communication Options